Copy link below to share.

 Today, product teams have more tools at their disposal than ever before.
 One of the core responsibilities of product operations (and a reason for establishing a product ops function) is ownership over the product tech stack.
 But which tools can help product ops people do their own jobs better?

-For Shelly La Rock, Director of Product Operations at NAVEX Global, which provides a comprehensive suite of ethics and compliance software, four tools became crucial as she helped start (and since then, grow) the company’s product ops function two years ago.
+For Shelly La Rock, Director of Product Operations at NAVEX Global, which provides a comprehensive suite of ethics and compliance software, five tools became crucial as she helped start (and since then, grow) the company’s product ops function two years ago.

 Product ops at NAVEX boils down to three key focus areas: standardizing data gathering, regulating experimentation, and creating scalable, repeatable processes to help product managers deliver more value to customers.
 Each tool below plays a different part in enabling Shelly’s team to achieve these goals, but the operational magic really comes from the fact that information is shared across them — and done so automatically.